JanLahmann/RasQberry/README.md

 * **If you want to work with the repository**<br/>
 Here you can find all the information on [how to contribute to the RasQberry-Repository](https://janlahmann.github.io/RasQberry/documentation/HowToContribute.html)

-You can find andy further information [here](https://janlahmann.github.io/RasQberry/).
+You can find any further information [here](https://janlahmann.github.io/RasQberry/).

 ***